-Do you know that Fantastic Caverns, an otherworldly attraction located 10 miles (16 km) northwest of Springfield, are the only caves in the whole North America which you can entirely ride through?
+Do you know that Fantastic Caverns, an otherworldly attraction located 10 miles (16 km) northwest of Springfield, are the only caves in the whole of North America that you can entirely ride through?

 The caves in Springfield Missouri were made in ancient times when a river carved a path you can travel down nowadays.

-Since John Knox discovered this place in 1862, while was walking around with his hunting dog, it has become a favoured destination for numerous explorers and even the music venue in the 50s.
+Since John Knox discovered this place in 1862, while walking around with his hunting dog, it has become a favored destination for numerous explorers and even the music venue in the 50s.